Number of the beast: King of Israel

 Fr.
 Sloet of Holland proposed the title of Antichrist as king of Israel.
 He wrote that, "The Jews have ever looked forward to the Messiah as a great leader to restore the kingdom of Israel.
 They rejected Jesus because He did not fulfill this expectation...
 He will be king of a restored Israel, not only king, but the king par excellence.
 In Hebrew this idea could be expressed by the words (hammelek l'Yisrael), which have the requisite numerical value of 666; but in order to obtain this number kaph medial (כ) must be used in melek (king) instead of kaph final (ך)."

 To Méga Thēríon

 Aleister Crowley (1875–1947), the English ceremonial magician who founded the religion Thelema, self-identified as the Beast prophesied in Revelation and used the name Τὸ Μέγα Θηρίον (To Méga Thēríon), Greek for "The Great Beast", which adds up to 666 by isopsephy, the Greek form of gematria.

+The Papacy

+Several Protestant theologians, polemists and writers since the Reformation identified the number of the beast with the Pope.
+In 1602, Andreas Helwig would argue and popularize the claim that the alleged title of the Pope Vicarius Filii Dei ("Vicar of the Son of God") adds up to 666 in Roman numerals.